Zhang Bu (Eastern Wu)

 Zhang Bu (died c.
 December 264) was a military general of the state of Eastern Wu during the Three Kingdoms period of China.
 In 258, he and another general, Ding Feng, overthrew the regent Sun Chen in a coup and restored power to the emperor Sun Xiu.
-In 264, after the death of Sun Xiu, he supported Sun Hao to be the new emperor.
-However, shortly after Sun Hao's enthronement, Zhang Bu was exiled by the emperor for criticising his brutality.
-Sun Hao later sent his men to murder Zhang Bu while he was on his way to exile in Guangzhou.
+In 264, after the death of Sun Xiu, he and Puyang Xing supported Sun Hao to be the new emperor.
+However, shortly after Sun Hao's enthronement, Zhang Bu and Puyang Xing were exiled by the emperor for criticising his brutality.
+Sun Hao later sent his men to murder Zhang and Puyang while they were on their way to exile in Guangzhou.